warmana/cloudant-docs-fork/docs2017/src/docs/api/attachments.md

 For example,
-if your application requires lots of images to be stored as attachments, or has large images, a better approach would be to use an alternative BLOb storage mechanism for the images, with the image metadata (such as URLs) in Cloudant.
+if your application requires lots of images to be stored as attachments, or has large images, a better approach would be to use an alternative [BLOB](https://en.wikipedia.org/wiki/Binary_large_object) storage mechanism for the images.
+You could then use Cloudant to keep the image metadata, such as URLs to the BLOB store.

 You might find it helpful to carry out performance testing for your specific application to determine which approach works best for your circumstances.